-- This method also typically means you only need one professional to help you, not multiple which can ease confusion of your plan and often make the process overall a bit cheaper.
+This method also typically means you only need one professional to help you, not multiple which can ease the confusion of your plan and often make the process overall a bit cheaper.

 Best suited to

-- Someone who may need the extra discipline to not slack off by inability to hide from missed sessions/cheating on their plan.
+Someone who may need the extra discipline to not slack off by the inability to hide from missed sessions/cheating on their plan.